pxvn/covid-xray-detect-rpi/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 Please open an issue or submit a pull request.

 ## Additional Resources